Man Can Box With one Hand but not Work for the TSA

 Female Newscaster: The TSA won’t comment on Michael’s case, but points out Congress has given the agency leeway in creating its own physical qualifications.

-Attorney Jonathan Bell: I am fighting for his job back.
+Attorney Jon Bell: I am fighting for his job back.
 I’m fighting for the back pay that he lost out on.
 I’m fighting for them not to do this to anybody else with a disability in the future.

 Female Newscaster: In Garden City, Kemberly Richardson, Channel 7 Eyewitness News.